top of page

 • Computer Configuration > Policies > Windows Settings > Security Settings

-• Right click and Properties on Windows Defender firewall and Advanced Security.
+• Right-click and select Properties on Windows Defender firewall and Advanced Security.

 • Select the IPSec Settings tab.